 - If you have additional questions, email the HCA (email@example.com and put “zoning” in the subject line) or reach out to Councillor Jeff Leiper’s office.

 - If you are having issues with a development next to you, consider contacting us.
 We have been working with several neighbours whose homes have been adversely affected by developments next to them.
-Email email@example.com and put “impact of developments on my home/property” in the subject heading.
+Email firstname.lastname@example.org and put “impact of developments on my home/property” in the subject heading.
 You may also find our handout on useful contacts for construction issues helpful.